marqo-ai/marqo/README.md

 **☁️ Cloud-native**
 - Fast deployment using Docker.
-- Run multi-az and high availability
+- Run multi-az and high availability.

 **🌌 End-to-end**
 - Build search and analytics on multiple unstructured data types such as text, image, code, video.